feng443/RUDSWeek12Web/Readme.md

 http://github.chanfeng.com/RUDSWeek12Web/

-**Note**: Since I used html import, so footer and header can be shared across pages, the footer and header might not work in FireFox.
-I tested with Chrome.
+**Note**: I used html imports, so footer and header can be shared across pages.
+This however make the header and footer not working in Firefox.
+Please use Chrome.
-In a production environment, the code need to be compatible with more browsers.
+In a production environment, server side inclusion will has full browser compatibility.

+For table, I used JavaScript to load CSV file into table.
+On a production environment, if the data do not change frequently, a parser could be writen to convert the CSV file to a HTML snippet then included.